Linda Faye Greene -- Orangeburg

-Family and friends may visit the residence of her son, 102 Kemmerlin Road, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
+Family and friends may visit the residence of her son at 102 Kemmerlin Road, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.